-The Read instruction, 03H, supports up to 25 MHz (for SST25VF080B-50-xx-xxxx) or 33 MHz (for SST25VF080B-80-xx-xxxx) Read.
+The Read instruction, 03H, supports up to 25 MHz (for SST25VF040B-50-xx-xxF) or 33 MHz (for SST25VF040B-80-xx-xxE) Read.
 The device outputs the data starting from the specified address location.
 The data output stream is continuous through all addresses until terminated by a low to high transition on CE#.
-The internal address pointer will automatically increment until the highest memory address is reached.
-Once the highest memory address is reached, the address pointer will automatically increment to the beginning (wrap-around) of the address space.
-Once the data from address location 1FFFFFH has been read, the next output will be from address location 000000H.
+The internal address pointer will automatically increment until the highest memory address is reached, the address pointer will automatically increment to the beginning (wrap-around) of the address space.
+Once the data from address location 1FFFFH has been read, the next output will be from address location 000000H.

-The Read instruction is initiated by executing an 8-bit command, 03H, followed by address bits [A23-A0].
+The Read instruction is initiated by executing an 8-bit command, 03H, followed by address bits $[A{23}-A_0]$.
 CE# must remain active low for the duration of the Read cycle.
 See Figure 5 for the Read sequence.

-Figure 5: Read Sequence
+FIGURE 5: Read Sequence

-High-Speed-Read (66/80 MHz)
+High-Speed-Read (50/80 MHz)

-The High-Speed-Read instruction supporting up to 66 MHz (for SST25VF080B-50-xx-xxxx) or 80 MHz (for SST25VF040B-80-xx-xxxx) Read is initiated by executing an 8-bit command, 0BH, followed by address bits [A23-A0] and a dummy byte.
+The High-Speed-Read instruction supporting up to 50 MHz (for SST25VF040B-50-xx-xxF) or 80 MHz (for SST25VF040B-80-xx-xxE) Read is initiated by executing an 8-bit command, 0BH, followed by address bits [A ${23}$ -A ${0}$] and a dummy byte.
 CE# must remain active low for the duration of the High-Speed-Read cycle.
 See Figure 6 for the High-Speed-Read sequence.

 Following a dummy cycle, the High-Speed-Read instruction outputs the data starting from the specified address location.
 The data output stream is continuous through all addresses until terminated by a low to high transition on CE#.
 The internal address pointer will automatically increment until the highest memory address is reached.
-Once the highest memory address is reached, the address pointer will automatically increment to the beginning (wrap-around) of the address space.
-Once the data from address location FFFFFH has been read, the next output will be from address location 00000H.
+Once the highest memory address is reached, the address pointer will automatically increment to the beginning (wraparound) of the address space.
+Once the data from address location 7FFFFH has been read, the next output will be from address location 00000H.

-Figure 6: High-Speed-Read Sequence
+FIGURE 6: High-Speed-Read Sequence